 The new addition: the IP-DUO Plus60

-Instant Pot recently released the newest member of the DUO family, the IP-DUO Plus60.
+Instant Pot recently released new member of the DUO family, the IP-DUO Plus60.

 The IP-DUO Plus60 is advertised as a 9-in-1 multi functional device that can take the place of nine other small kitchen appliances: pressure cooker, slow cooker, rice cooker, yogurt maker, sauté, steamer, egg cooker, sterilizer and warmer.